 Board of Directors

-Non-Executive DirectorMs Evans is a partner in the Clayton Utz Competition group, practising all aspects of trade practices and competition law.
-She has been a partner since 2000.
+Non-Executive DirectorMs Evans is a partner in the Clayton Utz Competition group, practising in competition law.
+She has been practising since 1987 and a partner since 1994.
 Ms Evans was a Board member of Clayton Utz for four years and Chairman for two.
-She has recently joined the Board of Cycling Australia.
-Ms Evans has a strong background in contentious matters and has a reputation for strategic advice on complex trade practices issues.
-Her expertise extends across enforcement proceedings, advice on pricing issues, structuring joint venture arrangements, obtaining merger clearances from the Australian Competition and Consumer Commission and regulation of natural monopoly-type infrastructure.
-Ms Evans was recently awarded Lawyer of the Year, Regulatory Practice, Sydney (2014), was a finalist in Euromoney LMG Australasia Women in Business Law Awards: for Competition / antitrust (2013 and 2014) and has been included in the Best Lawyers Australia Competition (2008-2014) and Regulatory (2011-2014).
+She is also a director of Cycling Australia Limited and a councillor of the National Competition Council.
 Ms Evans has a Bachelor of Jurisprudence and a Bachelor of Laws from the University of Western Australia, and is a member of the Australian Institute of Company Directors.
+Ms Evans is the Chair of the Nomination Committee and is a member of the Audit and Risk Committee.

 Company SecretaryMr Baker joined Watpac as the Group’s General Manager Finance in March 2010 and was promoted to the role of Chief Financial Officer and Company Secretary in August 2011.
 Prior to this, he served as the Chief Financial Officer and Company Secretary of Ariadne Australia Limited for over two years and previously held the role of Group Financial Controller.
 Mr Baker has a substantial background in assurance, having worked in this service area at both Ernst and Young and Arthur Anderson, and has been involved in a number of complex domestic and international corporate transactions.
 He has significant experience in the areas of financial due diligence, transaction structuring and corporate governance.
 Mr Baker holds a Bachelor of Commerce and a Bachelor of Arts, and is a member of the Institute of Chartered Accountants Australia, a fellow of the Institute of Chartered Secretaries and Administrators and a certified member of the Finance and Treasury Association of Australia.